 Almost all reputable venues will require you to have general liability insurance for your wedding or special event.
 However, you are highly encouraged to purchase additional insurances: cancelation insurance, loss of deposits, liquor liability, or special coverage.
 With the help of WedSure.com, we break down the differences and add-ons they offer and why you should invest in it all.

-This is going to be the second most important insurance you can have, and often required by your venue.
+This is going to be the most important insurance you can have, and often required by your venue.
 General liability protects you and the venue in case someone gets injured or the venue’s property gets damaged.
-When you gather a large group of family and friends together, who might be drinking a lot, there’s no way of knowing when accidentally might happen.
-Even something as small as a guest tripping over a step and injuring their knee can cause a whole mess of law suites.
-If you are found at fault in the situation, for example the damaged step occurred because of someone dropping your decor on the way into the venue and led to grandma tripping on it, your general liability will cover the injury.
+When you gather a large group of family and friends together, who might be drinking a lot, there’s no way of knowing when accidents might happen.
+Even something as small as a guest tripping over a step and injuring their knee can cause a whole mess of lawsuits.

 When you purchase general liability though WedSure, you can add up to $10,000 to cover the costs of an injured person’s medical bills, regardless of who is at fault.
 You can also customize your property damage deductible, up to $10,000.

 Cancelation coverage is a customizable amount that covers the expenses incurred when your wedding must be canceled or postponed for reasons beyond your control.
 This line is extremely important when understanding if your coverage covers events such as the Coronavirus.
-For the current Coronavirus, it simply means that expenses are covered ONLY if your wedding is forced to cancel because it meets the local or state mandated requirements: cancel non-essential events of 250 people or more.
+For the current Coronavirus, it simply means that expenses are covered ONLY if your wedding is forced to cancel because it meets the local or state mandated requirements: cancel non-essential events of 250 people or more and coverage was purchased before the start of the virus.
 Unfortunately, this coverage will NOT cover your event if you choose to cancel or postpone the wedding due to fear or because guests choose not to fly.

 For $10,000 worth of cancelation cover and the minimum deductible of $25, you’re looking at an additional cost $160 to your plan.
 In case of a necessary event cancelation, you could be out a lot more than that if you don’t have it!